rrovetto/rrovetto/written-works-list.md

   - PPT presented to members of ESA
   - PPT presented to a professor in Spain, which was pitched to gov’t for funding

-- "Introduction to Generic Ontologies", Presented on April 10, 2018 at University Koblenz-Landau, Germany, Instute for Web Science and Technologies.
+- "Introduction to Generic Ontologies", Presented on April 10, 2018 at University Koblenz-Landau, Germany, Institute for Web Science and Technologies.

 _Other topics_
 - Misidentification and the Self", PPT presentation at the 2011 Anthropology Graduate Student Association, SUNY at Buffalo.